Skip to main content

 1. Via URL - GMC can fetch your product data from a URL generated by Productsup.

-2. Via FTP or SFTP server - Productsup can export your product data to the FTP or SFTP server provided by Google Merchant Center.
+2. Via SFTP server - Productsup can export your product data to the SFTP server provided by Google Merchant Center.

 3. Via API - You can set up an integration between Productsup and GMC to automate and schedule data uploads.